nlpcl-lab/mitigating-stereotypes-in-word-embedding/README.md

 - Bing Liu, Minqing Hu and Junsheng Cheng.
 "Opinion Observer: Analyzing and Comparing Opinions on the Web."
 Proceedings of the 14th International World Wide Web conference (WWW-2005), May 10-14, 2005, Chiba, Japan.
 - William L. Hamilton, Kevin Clark, Jure Leskovec, and Dan Jurafsky.
 Inducing Domain-Specific Sentiment Lexicons from Unlabeled Corpora.
 Proceedings of the 2016 Conference on Empirical Methods in Natural Language Processing (EMNLP 2016), Nov 1-5, 2016, Austin, Texas, USA.
+- Bolukbasi et al. "Man is to computer programmer as woman is to homemaker? debiasing word embeddings."
+In Advances in neural information processing systems.
+2016.